01TeardownHow it works

 Where it still needs judgment

 The route cannot decide business risk by itself.
-A person still decides whether a task is worth doing, whether evidence is strong enough, and whether the final result is ready.
+A person still decides whether a task is worth doing.
+A person also decides whether the evidence is strong enough and the result is ready.